webix-hub/docs/data/desktop/menu.md

 ##Overview

-UI-related pulldown **Menu** inherits from [list](desktop/list.md) and lets users select the necessary item from the list of grouped items (submenus).
-Each element of a submenu can start its own submenu. <br>
+UI-related pull-down **Menu** inherits from [list](desktop/list.md) and lets users select the necessary item from the list of grouped items (sub-menus).
+Each element of a submenu can start its own sub-menu. <br>
 A dynamic **Submenu** becomes visible only when you put a mouse pointer over the corresponding item of the main menu (on 'onMouseOver' event) and hides as soon as you remove mouse pointer ("onMouseOut").

 <br>